piyushmanglani08/piyushmanglani08/README.md

 [![alt text][6.1]][6]

-- 🔭 I’m currently working on my health and working as a Full Stack Developer with Cofiato.
+- 🔭 I’m currently working on my health.
 - 🌱 I’m currently learning a lot about working with data and ML algorithms.
 - 👯 I’m looking to collaborate on Machine Learning Projects
 - 🤔 I’m looking for help with getting started with open source projects.